UweZiegenhagen/MINT-Lecture-Slide-Template/README.md

-# MINT-Lecture-Slide-Template
+# MINT Lecture Slides Template

-A template for Lectures in math/programming based on LaTeX Beamer
+This repo contains a template for slides in programming or MINT-related subjects (Math and sourcecode listings).